smaremanda/add-in-docs/essentials/localization.md

 ## Control localization from the manifest
 <a name="off15wecon_LocalesManifest"> </a>

 Every Office Add-in specifies a [DefaultLocale](http://msdn.microsoft.com/library/04796a3a-3afa-dc85-db66-4677560c185c%28Office.15%29.aspx) element and a locale in its manifest.
-By default, the Office Add-in platform and Office host applications apply the values of the[Description](http://msdn.microsoft.com/library/bcce6bad-23d0-7631-7d8c-1064b8453b5a%28Office.15%29.aspx), [DisplayName](http://msdn.microsoft.com/library/529159ca-53bf-efcf-c245-e572dab0ef57%28Office.15%29.aspx), [IconUrl](http://msdn.microsoft.com/library/c7dac2d4-4fda-6fc7-3774-49f02b2d3e1e%28Office.15%29.aspx) (if present),[HighResolutionIconUrl](http://msdn.microsoft.com/library/cd5493c5-a019-0059-3009-236234a034f1%28Office.15%29.aspx) (if present), and **SourceLocation** elements to all locales.
+By default, the Office Add-in platform and Office host applications apply the values of the [Description](http://msdn.microsoft.com/library/bcce6bad-23d0-7631-7d8c-1064b8453b5a%28Office.15%29.aspx), [DisplayName](http://msdn.microsoft.com/library/529159ca-53bf-efcf-c245-e572dab0ef57%28Office.15%29.aspx), [IconUrl](http://msdn.microsoft.com/library/c7dac2d4-4fda-6fc7-3774-49f02b2d3e1e%28Office.15%29.aspx) (if present), [HighResolutionIconUrl](http://msdn.microsoft.com/library/cd5493c5-a019-0059-3009-236234a034f1%28Office.15%29.aspx) (if present), and **SourceLocation** elements to all locales.
 You can optionally support specific values for specific locales, by specifying an **Override** child element for each additional locale, for any of these five elements.
-The value for the **DefaultLocale** element and for the **Locale** attribute of the **Overrride** element is specified according to[RFC 3066](http://www.ietf.org/rfc/rfc3066.txt), "Tags for the Identification of Languages."
+The value for the **DefaultLocale** element and for the **Locale** attribute of the **Overrride** element is specified according to [RFC 3066](http://www.ietf.org/rfc/rfc3066.txt), "Tags for the Identification of Languages."
 Table 1 describes the localizing support for these elements.

 **Table 1.
 Localization support**